request/request-promise/README.md

 - `rp.<wrapMethods>` seems to be ok -> write tests
 - The object passed as the reason of a rejected promise contains an options object...

+## Can I trust this module?

+Arguments forthcoming.

 ## Contributing